kaplanoah/contacts/README.md

 1. Make a `facebook_friends.txt` file in the `contacts_files` directory.

-1. Paste the Facebook page contents into the `facebook_friends.txt' file.
+1. Paste the Facebook page contents into the `facebook_friends.txt` file.

 The file should contain something like this: